alan-turing-institute/AutSPACEs/GSoC-2021/Anoushka-Ramesh/README.md

 ### Layout
-* The card view of on the landing and experiences page are nice but the the size of each card could be increased so that the text doesn't look as congested.
+* The card view on the landing and experiences page are nice but the size of each card could be increased so that the text doesn't look as congested.
-* The How it Works card should be the biggest among the restor should be highlighted in some manner because a lot of test users said that the particular card was the first thing they focused on.
+* The How it Works card should be the biggest among the rest or it should be highlighted in some manner because a lot of test users said that the particular card was the first thing they focused on.
 *
 * In the experiences pages, the buttons on the enter experiences look clustered up as well.
 So either the card size could be increased or the buttons could be placed outside the card right next to it for better spacing
 * From the both the views, I believe the list view would be a much better option because:-